 Whether you want a thorough review of scuba diving fundamentals or just a few reminders, the online course tailors itself to you.
 You’ll review different diving scenarios and answer questions about dive planning, equipment, and other essential topics.
 Answer correctly, and you’ll move on to the next scenario.
 If you miss a question, the course will help you review important information you may have forgotten since getting your PADI scuba certification.

 Then, schedule time with a PADI Professional to review your in-water skills.
-If you complete both the online and in-water portions of PADI ReActivate™, you’ll get a new certification card with your ReActivated date on it.
+If you complete both the online and in-water portions of PADI ReActivate, you’ll get a new certification card with your ReActivated date on it.

 Are you ready for your next PADI scuba diving course or diving holiday?
 Review the signs you need a refresher, or test your knowledge by enrolling in ReActivate online.

-PADI Specialty Courses
+PADI Specialty Diver Courses

 Choose Your Own Adventure

-Once you’ve got your first PADI dive certification in hand, specialty courses allow you to try different types of diving with an experienced scuba instructor by your side.
+Once you have your first PADI dive certification in hand, PADI Specialty Diver courses allow you to try different types of diving with an experienced scuba instructor by your side.
 Learn how to take great action-cam shots, discover if dry suit diving is right for you, or dive a shipwreck.
-Improve your search and recovery skills, or take a PADI Enriched Air™ (Nitrox) Diver course.
+Improve your search and recovery skills, or take a PADI Enriched Air (Nitrox) Diver course.

-In the articles below, PADI Divers share their experience trying different types of specialty diving:
+In the articles below, PADI divers share their experience trying different types of specialty diving:

 Two divers in the water practicing emergency skills as part of the PADI Rescue Diver course, one of the best PADI courses

-Rescue Diver
+PADI Rescue Diver

 Improve Your Confidence and Become a Better Buddy

 Who would you rather have as a dive buddy?
-An Open Water Diver or a Rescue Diver™?
+An Open Water Diver or a Rescue Diver?
 All other things being equal, most people would rather have a Rescue Diver as their dive buddy.

-During the PADI Rescue Diver™ course, you’ll learn how to recognize potential problems and what to do in a diving emergency.
+During the PADI Rescue Diver course, you’ll learn how to recognize potential problems and what to do in a diving emergency.
 You’ll have a surprising amount of fun role-playing victim and rescuer with other divers, and as a result, you’ll gain a lot of confidence in your diving skills.

-Many divers tell us Rescue Diver was undoubtedly their favorite course out of all PADI courses.
+Many divers tell us Rescue Diver was undoubtedly their favorite course out of all the PADI courses.
 It’s challenging, rewarding, and also makes you a better dive buddy.
-With this in mind, read these important reasons to earn a Rescue Diver certification and one diver’s experience taking the PADI Rescue course.
+With this in mind, read these important reasons to earn a Rescue Diver certification and one diver’s experience taking the PADI Rescue Diver course.

 what is master scuba diver (msd) infographic